interchange/interchange/extensions/quickbooks/README.txt

 o    Also see the Quickbooks Help item, "Reference guide to import
      files"

-Copyright 2002-2006 ICDEVGROUP.
-Freely redistributable under terms of the GNU General Public License.
+Copyright 2002-2007 Interchange Development Group.
+Freely redistributable under the terms of the GNU General Public License.